View our entire library of updates and reviews on Cognos new features.

-After free to check it out on our website or send your e-mail on resume to [email protected]
+Check it out on our website or email on resume to [email protected].

 And finally, Q&A time, So we’ve got about 10 minutes or so to go through your questions.

-I know Greg and myself have been kind of answering questions in the panel throughout the webinar, but if you’ve got additional questions, now’s a great time to put them into the chat, and we can go, hatton, talk to them now.
+I know Greg and myself have been answering questions in the panel throughout the webinar, but if you’ve got additional questions, now’s a great time to put them into the chat, and we can talk to them now.

 Take a quick look and see anything that hasn’t been answered, and see if we can dive into that.